Curriculum

 Elective Courses (At least 6 s.h.)

-EMGT 616 (3): Terrorism, Weapons of Mass Destruction & Homeland Security.
+EMGT 616 (3): Terrorism, Weapons of Mass Destruction & Homeland Security

 A sociological exploration of what terrorism is, why it occurs, prudent approaches to reducing the incidence of terrorism, and failed approaches; the origins and functions of homeland security, the necessity of maintaining an all-hazards approach and issues surrounding the placement of FEMA within the Department of Homeland Security.
 WMD history, an overview of the basic known biological, chemical, radiological and nuclear materials likely to be used as weapons; approaches to inoculation and treatment before and after exposure.
-Prereq: EM 601 or permission of the instructor and MSEM director.
+Prereq: EMGT 601 or permission of the instructor and MSEM director.

 EMGT 618 (3): Humanitarian Responses to International Disasters

 International organizations, challenges and experiences they commonly encounter in mitigating and responding to disaster events; considers if a global economy, global village will help or hinder future efforts.
-Prereq: EM 601 or permission of the instructor and MSEM director.
+Prereq: EMGT 601 or permission of the instructor and MSEM director.

 EMGT 629-632 (3): Special Topics Course